kitlapp/BookingCancellationPrediction/README.md

 # EXPLORATORY MACHINE LEARNING FOR BOOKING CANCELLATION PREDICTION
-This project uses machine learning to predict hotel booking cancellations.
-It leverages a dataset with various features related to hotel bookings, such as lead time, market segment, and number of nights.
-The goal is to identify key factors that contribute to cancellations and build predictive models that can be used by hotel owners to reduce cancellations.

-Two machine learning models are used: a logistic regression model as the baseline, and a random forest model for more advanced prediction.
-The models focus on identifying the most important features that affect cancellations, and the results from both models are analyzed for actionable insights.

-An in-depth report is prepared for stakeholders, summarizing the findings from the machine learning models and explaining the factors that lead to booking cancellations.
-This report helps hotel owners understand the critical factors and provides recommendations for improving their booking processes.

-By combining machine learning and domain knowledge, this project demonstrates how predictive analytics can be applied to improve decision-making in the hospitality industry.
+This project applies machine learning to predict hotel booking cancellations, using logistic regression as a baseline model and random forest for enhanced prediction performance.
+Key features influencing cancellations are identified, and actionable insights are summarized in a stakeholder-focused report.
+The end-to-end process includes data extraction, cleaning, model training, evaluation, and reporting, reflecting an early structure of MLOps workflows.
+A custom log file monitors the execution of automation scripts, ensuring traceability and operational control.
+By combining machine learning techniques, domain expertise, and process automation, this project demonstrates how predictive analytics and structured operational practices can support better decision-making in the hospitality industry.

 # DATA COLLECTION
 https://www.kaggle.com/datasets/mojtaba142/hotel-booking